jccrosby/smart-ai-adoption/slides.md

 <!--
 AI-Assisted Project Management and Reporting

-- Automation of CI/CD, intelligent monitoring, anomaly detection, predictive failure analysis.
+- AI for task prioritization, resource allocation, and risk management.
-- MLOps platforms for managing ML pipelines.
+- Automated reporting and status updates.
 - **LEAP:**
-  - **Learn:** Identify manual DevOps bottlenecks.
+  - **Learn:** Identify repetitive reporting tasks.
-  - **Experiment:** Automate deployment of a microservice.
+  - **Experiment:** Use AI to generate reports for a small project.
-  - **Assess:** Measure impact on deployment time and reliability.
+  - **Assess:** Measure time saved and accuracy.
-  - **Propagate:** Expand automation across more services.
+  - **Propagate:** Integrate successful techniques into PM workflows.
 -->

 ---